 All homeowners in the USA have to pay a certain amount of tax to their local government as property tax.
 Here, these taxes are amongst the highest in the country, which means that it’s easier to find yourself in a position where you’re unable to pay – especially when you are burdened with additional penalties, known as delinquent property taxes in Texas.
-This can result in your home facing foreclosure, a process whereby your property is sold to cover your tax bill.
+This can result in your home facing foreclosure, a process whereby your real estate property can be sold through a court-ordered foreclosure auction to cover your tax bill.
 Here is some insight into tax foreclosure sales and how to avoid foreclosure by paying your property taxes.

 Property taxes are set by local government and because these funds go into their budget, they have powerful tools to use to collect property taxes and penalize late payments.
 Here, property tax solutions specialists discuss how non-payment of these taxes can affect you personally, whether it’s regarding your home property taxes or commercial property taxes.

 According to recent research, the property tax rate in Texas is one of the highest in the USA, with property owners paying around one-third more than the national average.
-At 1.83% for Texas as a whole and an even more substantial 1.97% for Austin, it’s no surprise that homeowners are feeling the pressure – and wondering exactly why these taxes are so high.
+Why is property tax in Texas higher?
+Find out more according to these three factors.

 Property taxes often arrive at a time when you can least afford it - and it can easily seem like you could lose your home or business premises as a result.
 Here is some important information about property tax loans in Texas, including residential and commercial property tax loans, so that you can make an informed decision about your financial interests.